Applying to Become an Appointed Committee Member

-Appointed members participate in decision-making in the public interest and implement and support committee and board decisions.
+As members of College committees, appointed members act in the public interest to make decisions on cases relating to registration, investigations, quality assurance and discipline.
+Appointed members also make recommendations to the board on policy decisions, and support the implementation of committee and board decisions.
 Appointed members commit to attending meetings, maintaining confidentiality, preparing for meetings by reviewing materials and undergoing training.
-Appointed members can expect to attend 4 in-person Board meetings and approximately 3-8 in-person and or teleconference meetings per year, which often means arranging personal or work schedules to meet the time commitments involved.
+As an appointed member, you can expect to attend 4 in-person Board meetings and approximately 12-16 committee meetings per year, which may mean arranging your schedule to meet the time commitment.

-To be eligible, you must be registered and in good standing with the College and meet the eligibility requirements for Appointed Members as set out in Article 12.2 of the College's By-laws and the Appointed Committee Member Policy.
+To be eligible for appointment, you must be registered and in good standing with the College and meet the eligibility requirements for Appointed Members as set out in Article 12.2 of the College's By-laws and the Appointed Committee Member Policy.

-In addition to the eligibility requirements, appointed members must possess the following values and attributes:
+In addition to the eligibility requirements, appointed members must possess the following core competencies:

 Applicants may have the following experience, skills and knowledge, or be willing to learn them during the appointment:

 - Cultural Safety and Humility: Appreciation and respect for unique perspectives, cultural contexts, power imbalances, and biases in deliberation and decision-making.